SalesforceLabs/Account-Viewer/readme.md

 	For client login with a hardcoded username/password, enter your credentials into the `clientUserName` and `clientPassword` variables in `RootViewController.m`.
 Then, set the `useClientLogin` variable in `RootViewController.m` to `YES`.
 3. If you have a Google API key, paste it into `RecordNewsViewController.h` under `NEWS_API_KEY`.
 4. Build and run, and you should be good to go!
+5. If you're getting build warnings/errors akin to "Multiple build commands for output file...", you'll need to remove the .git directory from your project.
+See [this answer](http://stackoverflow.com/questions/2718246/xcode-strange-warning-multiple-build-commands-for-output-file) for more detail.

 ## App Architecture ##